 Remember that commercial from back in the day that said, “It’s ten o’clock.
 Do you know where your kids are?”

-My friends and I used to spoof that all of the time, but really, it wasn’t a joke.
+My friends and I used to spoof it all the time, but now that I’m a parent, I don’t see anything funny about that question.

 Back then, knowing where your kids were was the only guarantee that they weren’t up to no good.